 We all love the Microsoft Edge browser that ships with Windows 11 and Windows 10.
 But, most people do not like its Autoplay feature.
-The Autoplay functionality distracts when it automatically start playing audio and video on the website.
-Everybody doesn’t like to listen to audio and watching a video while browsing the web.
+The Autoplay functionality distracts when it automatically starts playing audio and video on the website.
+Everybody doesn’t like to listen to audio and watch a video while browsing the web.
 Edge browser automatically starts playing audio and video when they find any of these on a website.
 If you also irritate with the auto-playing of audio and video on the Edge browser, this gearupwindows article will guide you through disabling them.

 There are at least two options to stop the automatic playing of audio and video in the Edge browser.
 Either limit the autoplay feature or block autoplay on sites.
-Let’s see how it is possible?
+Let’s see how it is possible.

 How to Limit Autoplay in Microsoft Edge?

 If you don’t want to stop the autoplay feature completely, then you can limit this feature.
-After limiting the autoplay feature, media such as video will still automatically play, but you won’t’ hear the sound until you make the tab active.
+After limiting the autoplay feature, media such as video will still automatically play, but you won’t hear the sound until you make the tab active.
 To enable the Limit option, perform the following steps:-

 Step 1.
-Open Microsoft Edge and then click
+Open Microsoft Edge and then click three dots in the top right corner.

 Step 2.
-Now, select
+Now, select Settings from the drop-down menu.

 Step 4.
-Now, scroll down on the right sidebar and click on the
+Now, scroll down on the right sidebar and click on the Media autoplay option.

 Step 5.
-Click the drop-down arrow next to “Control if audio and video play automatically on sites” and choose the
+Click the drop-down arrow next to “Control if audio and video play automatically on sites” and choose the Limit option.

 How to Block Autoplay in Microsoft Edge?